Casewise and Cellwise Robust Multilinear Principal Component Analysis: Real Data Examples

 In Figure~\ref{fig:DogWalker_Reconst_DataFrames}, the observed frames are compared to the fitted frames using ROMPCA.
 It can immediately be seen that the man walking the dog does not appear anymore on the fitted frames.
 In this setting, the man walking his dog is successfully identified as outlying as it is the only part that significantly changes in the successive frames.

-Figure~\ref{fig:DogWalker_Cellmap} shows the ROMPCA residual cellmap where each column in this map corresponds to $100$ aggregated columns.
-We clearly see a diagonal pattern of cellwise outliers that corresponds to the man walking his dog who changes position in each of the frames.
+The 2D residual cellmap (as in Figure~\ref{fig:Simulation_UnfResMap}) is shown in Figure~\ref{fig:DogWalker_cellmap_comp} of the Supplementary Material~\ref{app:addDogRes}.
+Here, we present in Figure~\ref{fig:DogWalker_Cellmap} a 3D residual cellmap of the aggregated slices corresponding to the blue channel.
+A clear diagonal pattern of cellwise outliers can be observed, corresponding to the man walking his dog, whose position changes across the frames.

 For a more detailed view, we look at the residual cellmap of some slices.
 Figure~\ref{fig:DogWalker_Cellmap_30_blue} shows the residual cellmap for the blue color slice of four frames.
 In these residual cellmaps, we can clearly see that most of the cellwise outliers correspond to the man walking his dog.
-The first frames also show numerous deviating cells in the background.
+The first frames also show numerous deviating pixels in the background.
 They mostly result from the wind moving the tree leaves.

 Finally we take a closer look at the core tensors, that here, consist of scalars.
 They are displayed in Figure~\ref{fig:DogWalker_Scores_ROMPCA} and clearly show a non-constant pattern, mostly in the first half.
 Thus, the background is not constant, as one might initially suspect from watching the video.
 ROMPCA has detected that there is smooth change in the illumination.